-With PySimpleGUI if your window will remain open following button clicks, then your code will have an event loop.
-If your program shows a single window, collects the data and then has no other GUI interaction, then you don't need an event loop.
+All GUIs have one thing in common, an "event loop" or some kind.
+If your program shows a single window, collects the data and then executes the primary code of the program then you likely don't need an event loop.